-BAM system performance requirements: Baseline angle (= angle beam sets A - C): 106,5° ± 50 μrad Base length difference (= distance A - A' and C - C'): $600 \pm 60$ mm; $\pm 1$ mm between beam sets A and C Beam pointing (deviation from nominal angle): <100 μrad Differential beam tilt (angle between A and A' or C and C'): <50 μrad OPD (path diff. between A and A' or C and C'): <8.5 μm WFE (wave front quality of beams): 25 nm rms Transmission (optical throughput of beams): >0.15
+BAM system performance requirements and results: Requirement Required value Achieved result Baseline angle (angle between beam sets $A/A' - C/C'$) $106,5^{\circ} \pm 50 \ \mu rad$ A/A'- C/C': 106,5° ± 23 μrad Base length (difference) 600 ± 60 mm; A-A': 540.0 mm (distance between A and A' & C and C') Δ between beam sets A and C: ± 1 mm C-C': 540.7 mm Beam pointing (deviation from nominal angle) <100 μrad A/A': 120 μrad C/C': 110 μrad Differential beam tilt (angle between A and A' or C and C') <50 μrad A-A': 38 μrad C-C': 42 μrad OPD (path diff. between A and A' or C and C') <8.5 μm A-A': 8.2 μm C-C': 4.4 μm WFE (wave front quality of beams) 25 nm rms Beam set A: 24 nm rms Beam set C: 20 nm rms Transmission (optical throughput of beams) >0.15 Beam set A: 0.182 - 0.215 Beam set C: 0.073 - 0.132

-Flanked by other requirements and budget limitations that need to be satisfied such as mass, envelope and thermal behaviour it will be obvious that the design, development and realization of the BAM system is more than challenging.
+Note that the BAM performance need to be achieved after alignment and remain within allowable positive margins after qualification testing and unit delivery, storage, satellite integration and transport, launch (vibration), PLM bi-pod release (shock) and at L2 conditions (zero g, vacuum, 120K, radiation) for a minimum in-orbit lifetime of 5,5 years.
+In combination with other requirements and budget limitations that need to be satisfied such as mass, envelope and thermal behaviour it will be obvious that the design, development and realization of the BAM system is more than challenging.

-3. GAIA BAM DESIGN AND DEVELOPMENT CHALLENGES
+3. GAIA BAM CRYOGENIC DESIGN AND DEVELOPMENT CHALLENGES

-Designing a complex opto-mechanical space interferometer that is mainly built of Silicon Carbide requires an entirely different approach than what is custom for e.g. Aluminum instruments.
+Designing a complex cryogenic opto-mechanical space interferometer that is mainly built of Silicon Carbide requires an entirely different approach than what is custom for e.g. Aluminum instruments.

 One of the specific features to be taken into account, particularly for the SSiC type of silicon carbide, is the shrinkage in the order of 16% that occurs after the sintering at high temperature.
 Normally, the machining of SiC products is performed in the so-called green phase, prior to sintering.
 In case the manufacturing drawings are properly scaled to guarantee that the final product after sintering has the correct dimensions, this 16% shrinkage is not of special concern.
 However, the variation in shrinking between separate sintering batches can amount up to 0.4%.
 This can be a major concern in a case as for Gaia BAM, where the larger structures like baseplates cannot be manufactured in the same sintering batch and where interchange-ability of spare baseplates from different batches needs to be guaranteed.
-On a length of a BAM baseplate of typical 1 m, a variation of 0.4% results in a potential difference of 4 mm; for a system that needs to be aligned at micro-meter level this is unacceptable and necessitates additional tuning opportunities.
+On a length of a BAM baseplate of typical 1 m, a variation of 0.4% results in a potential difference of 4 mm; for a system where a maximum base length difference between beam sets A and C of 1 mm is required and that needs to be aligned at micro-meter level this is unacceptable and necessitates additional tuning opportunities.
 More tuning requires more optical components and as a result higher mass, lower opto-mechanical budgets (tilt stability, WFE, roughness, optical throughput) for each single component and more complex and expensive alignment of the complete system.